MicrosoftDocs/quantum-docs/articles/hybrid-computing-interactive.md

     ```

     > [!IMPORTANT]
-    > When passing arguments as parameters to the job, they are formatted into the Q# expression used when calling `qsharp.compile`.
-This means that you need to be careful to format your arguments as Q#.
+    > When passing arguments as parameters to the job, they are formatted into the Q# expression when calling `qsharp.compile`.
+This means that you need to be careful to format your arguments as Q# objects.
 In this example, because arrays in Python are already printed as \[item0, item1, ...\], the input arguments match the Q# formatting.
 For other Python data structures you might need more handling to get the string values inserted into the Q# in a compatible way.

 1. Once you create a session, you can use `workspace.list_session_jobs` to retrieve a list of all jobs in the session.
 For more information, see [How to manage sessions](xref:microsoft.quantum.hybrid.interactive.how-to-sessions#retrieve-sessions-list-sessions-and-list-jobs-of-sessions).